 The workings of one of our racing syndicates are pretty easy to understand.

-If you take up a 5% share then you pay 5% of the costs.
-Same for 10%, same for 20%, etc, plus we charge roughly two bucks a day for our management fees.
+If you take a 5% share in a racing syndicate then you pay 5% of the costs.
+Ditto for 10%.
 It's as simple as that.
-No rocket science involved here!

 "I'd just like to thank you very much for the opportunity to be involved with Belhus Racing Stables.
 The success I’ve had in such a short time is amazing.
 To have 3 winners in just 6 starts is a dream come true.
 Especially with two of those wins in the city.
 The fun and excitement along the way is fantastic.
 Congratulations on running a friendly, informative and extremely exciting operation." - Paul Luzi, Lighthouse Realty, Bunbury

 Peter Morley is 'The Racehorse Syndication Specialist'.
 He's been syndicating racehorses for 20 years and has introduced thousands of people to the racing game as owners.
 Some of his first ever owners are still with him today!